Stillness and touch, not technique

 Hands-on work

 The session takes place lying down, fully clothed, without shoes, mostly on your back.
 Before I place my hands, I always ask for your consent, or let you know if I’m about to change where I’m resting them.
-In the first sessions, contact usually involves the feet, shoulders, and head.
-As your body needs it, later sessions may also include other areas such as the sacrum, chest, belly, or throat.
-My touch is light and calm.
-I don’t use manipulations or release techniques, and I’m not looking for anything in particular in your body.
-I am attentive, present, and quiet.
-In this presence, your body finds support and decides for itself what matters in the moment.
+In the first sessions I usually rest them on the feet, shoulders, and head, and over time, as your body needs it, on other areas too, such as the sacrum, chest, belly, or throat.
+My touch is light and gentle, my hands simply resting quietly on the body.
+I am attentive, present, and engaged.
+We stay in stillness for most of the session.
+I encourage you to simply let yourself feel whatever arises, and it’s best to stay with that stillness for as long as it feels good to you.
+From time to time I may ask what you’re noticing, or invite you to turn your attention to a particular sensation.
+If anything starts to feel overwhelming, you can say so or ask for a pause at any moment.
+In this calm presence, your body finds support and decides for itself what matters in the moment.
 How the body may respond to this work is described in the section below.

 Integration